SamiMelhem/CustomBench/README.md

 ### Live Progress

-The web interface uses Server-Sent Events (SSE) to stream real-time progress updates, showing:
+The web interface uses Server-Sent Events (SSE) to stream real-time progress updates:
-- Current question being processed
+- Current question being processed per model
-- Completed questions count
+- Completed questions count with progress bar
-- Live results as they come in
+- Live results table as answers come in
-- Final summary when complete
+- Final summary with accuracy metrics when complete
+- Cancel/stop functionality at any time
+- 30-minute timeout protection for long-running benchmarks

+### Multi-Model Runs

+When testing multiple models simultaneously:
+- Each model runs independently with its own progress tracker
+- Results are collected and saved to a single consolidated JSON file
+- The results page shows all models from the same run grouped together
+- Winner (highest accuracy) is highlighted with a trophy indicator

 ## Development